 In 1960s France, die-hard imperialists hire a professional assassin to kill President de Gaulle.
 When the French discover the plot, the assassin must stay one step ahead of a brilliant French detective in order to complete his mission and change history.

 During World War Two, a unit of German paratroopers and an Irish revolutionary infiltrate England to try to kidnap Churchill.
 When their cover story is blown they have to try to complete their mission against impossible odds.

 Eye of the Needle

 During World War Two, a ruthless German spy in Britain learns the secrets of D-Day and must escape back to Germany to change the course of the war.
-But when he is shipwrecked on a small Scottish island he meets a woman who might just be a match for him.
+But, when he’s shipwrecked on a small Scottish island, he meets a woman who might just be a match for him.

 When the Russians develop an almost unstoppable fighter plane, British intelligence infiltrate an American pilot into the Soviet Union in a desperate attempt to steal the aircraft.
 The pilot must evade the KGB and the Soviet air force, and also deal with his personal demons, as he tries to escape with the aircraft.